MLB Free Agents List - WTOP News

 NATIONAL LEAGUE

-ATLANTA (8) — John Brebbia, rhp; Jesse Chavez, rhp; Adam Duvall, of; Max Fried, lhp; Whit Merrifield, inf-of; A.J.
+ATLANTA (10) — John Brebbia, rhp; Jesse Chavez, rhp; Travis d’Arnaud, c; Adam Duvall, of; q-Max Fried, lhp; Luke Jackson, rhp; Whit Merrifield, inf-of; A.J.
 Minter, lhp; Charlie Morton, rhp; Gio Urshela, inf.

-CINCINNATI (3) — Buck Farmer, rhp; Amed Rosario, inf-of; Justin Wilson, lhp.
+CINCINNATI (8) — David Buchanan, rhp; Buck Farmer, rhp; Jakob Junis, rhp; Luke Maile, c; q-Nick Martinez, rhp; Amed Rosario, inf-of; x-Brent Suter, lhp’ Justin Wilson, lhp.

-LOS ANGELES (8) — Walker Buehler, rhp; Jack Flaherty, rhp; Kiké Hernández, inf-of; Teoscar Hernández, of; Daniel Hudson, rhp; Joe Kelly, rhp; Kevin Kiermaier, of; Blake Treinen, rhp.
+LOS ANGELES (9) — Walker Buehler, rhp; Jack Flaherty, rhp; Kiké Hernández, inf-of; q-Teoscar Hernández, of; Daniel Hudson, rhp; Joe Kelly, rhp; Clayton Kershaw, lhp; Kevin Kiermaier, of; Blake Treinen, rhp.

 MIAMI (0)

-NEW YORK (12) — Pete Alonso, 1b; Harrison Bader, of; Shintaro Fujinami, rhp; Jose Iglesias, inf; J.D.
-Martinez, dh; Adam Ottavino, rhp; Jose Quintana, lhp; Brooks Raley, lhp; Luis Severino, rhp; Drew Smith, rhp; Ryne Stanek, rhp; Jesse Winker, of.
+NEW YORK (14) — q-Pete Alonso, 1b; Harrison Bader, of; Shintaro Fujinami, rhp; Jose Iglesias, inf; J.D.
+Martinez, dh; q-Sean Manaea, lhp; Phil Maton, rhp; Adam Ottavino, rhp; Jose Quintana, lhp; Brooks Raley, lhp; q-Luis Severino, rhp; Drew Smith, rhp; Ryne Stanek, rhp; Jesse Winker, of.

 PHILADELPHIA (3) — Carlos Estévez, rhp; Jeff Hoffman, rhp; Spencer Turnbull, rhp.

-PITTSBURGH (6) — Jalen Beeks, lhp; Ryan Borucki, lhp; Aroldis Chapman, lhp; Yasmani Grandal, c; Andrew McCutchen, of.
+PITTSBURGH (6) — Jalen Beeks, lhp; Ryan Borucki, lhp; Aroldis Chapman, lhp; Marco Gonzales, lhp’ Yasmani Grandal, c; Andrew McCutchen, of.

 ST. LOUIS (6) — Matt Carpenter, dh-inf; Kyle Gibson, rhp; Paul Goldschmidt, 1b; Andrew Kittredge, rhp; Lance Lynn, rhp; Keynan Middleton, rhp.

-SAN DIEGO (8) — Nick Ahmed, ss; Elias Díaz, c; Kyle Higashioka, c; David Peralta, of; Martín Pérez, lhp; Jurickson Profar, of; Tanner Scott, lhp; Donovan Solano, inf.
+SAN DIEGO (9) — Nick Ahmed, ss; Elias Díaz, c; Kyle Higashioka, c; Ha-Seong Kim, inf; David Peralta, of; Martín Pérez, lhp; Jurickson Profar, of; Tanner Scott, lhp; Donovan Solano, inf.

-SAN FRANCISCO (3) — Mark Canha, of; Curt Casali, c; Michael Conforto, of.
+SAN FRANCISCO (4) — Mark Canha, of; Curt Casali, c; Michael Conforto, of; Blake Snell, lhp.

-WASHINGTON (3) — Jacob Barnes, rhp; Patrick Corbin, lhp; Trevor Williams, rhp.
+WASHINGTON (4) — Jacob Barnes, rhp; Patrick Corbin, lhp; Joey Gallo, 1b-of; Trevor Williams, rhp.

 AP MLB: https://apnews.com/hub/MLB